Fantoft Stave Church: History

 On 6 June 1992, the church was destroyed by arson; the first in a string of church burnings by members of the early Norwegian black metal scene.
 At first, the fire was thought to have been caused by lightning or an electrical failure.
-In 1994, Varg Vikernes of the one-man band Burzum was found guilty of burning Old Åsane Church and Storetveit Church in Bergen, the burning of Skjold Church in Vindafjord, and the burning of Holmenkollen Chapel in Oslo.
-He was also charged with the burning of Fantoft stave church, although the jurors voted not guilty.
+In 1994, Varg Vikernes of the one-man band Burzum was found guilty of burning Old Åsane Church and Storetveit Church in Bergen, Skjold Church in Vindafjord, and Holmenkollen Chapel in Oslo.
+He was also charged with the burning of Fantoft Stave Church, although the jurors voted not guilty.
 The judges called this an error but did not overturn the decision.
 Reconstruction of the church began soon after the fire, taking six years to complete.
 Since 1997, the church has been surrounded by a security fence.

 A photograph of the church's burnt shell appeared on the cover of the 1993 Burzum EP Aske (Norwegian for "ashes").